Supporting members affected by coronavirus

 Should anything change within these three months which might make it difficult to pay your mortgage or the terms of your house purchase change significantly, get in touch.
 In line with industry guidance, we’ll work to help you manage your finances.

-Applying for a mortgage offer extension: if your offer is due to end after April 30th, there’s no need to do anything at this stage.
-If your offer ends before this date, then call your mortgage broker or our Lending Service Desk on 03458 48 00 61.
+Applying for a mortgage offer extension: if your offer is due to expire within the next month, then call your mortgage broker or our Lending Service Desk on 03458 48 00 61.

 Accessing your savings